-But we go through the back door and we do a lot of things that will be helpful to bring that person to Christ and one thing I’ll make mention, recommend a few things, Nancy and that is, with a good decent man—let’s say it’s a man that’s not the Christian; it could be the woman; keep saying that, but it could be reversed—you say, “Look, I want to have a few prayer times a week.
+But we go through the back door and we do a lot of things that will be helpful to bring that person to Christ and one thing I’ll … make mention … recommend a few things, Nancy and that is, you … with … with a … with a good decent man—let’s say it’s a man that’s not the Christian; it could be the woman; keep saying that, but it could be reversed—you say, “Look, I want to have a … a few prayer times a week.
 I know you don’t pray and you don’t believe in God yet.”
-I would always use the word “yet,” subtle psychological tool (Laughter)
+I would always use the word “yet,” subtle psychological tool.
+(Laughter)

-Anyway, but no pressure.
-“Would you listen to me pray for just two or three minutes?”
-You know, letting him and most decent men will listen.
+Anyway, but no pressure, ‘cause I … “Would you listen to me pray for just two or three minutes?”
+Um … you know, letting him and most decent men will listen.
 “Of course you don’t have to pray.
-Well, you just listen to me pray?”
+Would you just listen to me pray?”
 That’s spiritual impact.

-When something happens in your life that you know is from God, which happens every day, you say, “Honey, could I share something with you, just a couple of minutes about something how God led me?”
+When something happens in your life that … that you know is from God, which happens every day, you … you say, “Honey, could I share something with you, just a couple of minutes about something how God led me?”
 It won’t be every day.
 If he listens to that, he starts to see how God works, okay.

 David: These are little ways to impact the guy.
-You will certainly low key, invite him to church.
-He’ll hear the gospel.
+You will certainly, low key, invite him to church.
+Um … he’ll hear the gospel.
 He doesn’t have to go, but it’s up to him.
 You know that many men will go because it will please the woman, but they’ll be affected by the gospel; we know that and the worship.

-You have friends that are Christians and you do this kinda subtly, but you have time with them and you’d like to have him hook up with some other godly man.
+You have friends that are Christians and you … you do this kinda subtly, but you … you have time with them and … and you’d like to have him hook up with some other godly man.
 If you could … if you have a guy come alongside; they build a relationship.
 These are some ideas that in time could lead him to Christ.

 Carol: Hi, my name is Carol and my husband and I have been married for over 40 years and for over 20 years of that he was in the military and it was because of his absence so often, it was very easy for him to turn over the reins to me.
 I did all the discipline.
 I took care of all the household things.
 He came and went so often, it was just easier not to move that role back and forth.

 Now that he’s retired, our children are grown.
 We have grandchildren.
-How do I encourage him to take over that role again, not only as a spiritual leader, but to help make a decision, do we want hardwood floors or carpet?
+How do I encourage him to, um … take over that role again, not only as a spiritual leader, but to help make a decision, do we want hardwood floors or carpet?
 (Laughter) He just … what do you want for dinner?
-He just seems very reluctant to make a decision, so how can I encourage him and support those decisions?
+Uh … he just seems re … very reluctant to make a decision, so how can I encourage him and support those decisions?

 Jim: Yeah, right.

-David: Hardwood floors, no, you want engagement.
+David: Hardwood floors, no, you want … you want engagement.
 You want a relationship and input.
 Yeah, great question.
-I see this in a lot of military families, oh, my goodness, exactly what Carol has said.
+I see this in a lot of military families, Oh, my goodness, exactly what Carol has said.
 The woman has to lead.
 There is no question.
 He’s gone.
 You can Skype.
 You can in … you can have the phone thing, but they’re gone and sometimes they’re gone, gone.
 You can’t even contact them.

-Now, because it’s not what God’s ultimate design is.
-He allowed this because of your husband serving his country.
-So, now we’re transitioning into this new area where he will, in fact, be the biblical leader in the home.
+Now, because it’s not what God’s … His ultimate design is.
+He allowed this um … because of your husband serving his country.
+So, now we’re … now we’re transitioning into this new area where he will, in fact, be the biblical leader in the home.
 That’s gonna be a campaign.
-You’re gonna make your wishes very clear.
+You’re gonna make your … your wishes very clear.

 See, the new thing is doing it together when it’s fun.
-We did some remodeling of our home, which just about broke us up.
+We di … we did some remodeling of our home, which just about broke us up.
+We … we made 35 …

 Jim: Oh, that sounds like fun.

 David: Oh!
 Sandy wanted input, too.
 I would rather her just do it.
-Women don’t want that.
+She … women don’t want that.
 They want the input.
 They want the togetherness.
 So, I think the transition.
 He’ll be open.
-It might take a year or more, but he’ll be able to transition, but give him the scenarios, what it looks like and he’ll come through.
+It might take, uh … a year or more, but he’ll be able to transition, but give him the scenarios, what it looks like and he’ll come through.

 Carolina: Hi, my name is Carolina and I would like to know what really motivates a man not to only talk about an issue, but try hard to solve it after he has agreed to do it with his wife?

 So, you make it clear, “Here’s what I’d like you to do.”
-And you’re involved from the very get-go, Carolina on how this is gonna work and the resistance he’s gonna get into.
-So, after you share, “Here’s what I want.
-What’s gonna make this hard for you to do?”
+And you’re involved from the very get-go, Carolina on … on how this is gonna work and the resistance he’s gonna share … he’s gonna get into.
+So, “Honey, what’s gonna …” after you share here’s what I want, “what’s gonna make this hard for you to do?”
 That is a great dialogue to have.

 He’ll say, “Yeah, I’ll do it.”
 Or “No, I won’t.”
 Or “Yes, I will” and I won’t, whatever, ends up not doing it.
 So, if we can get the resistance out first, that is actually highly motivational.
 Well, if he’s honest, “It’s gonna be hard.
 I don’t think I can do it.
 Here’s why.”
 If we can attack those things, that’s the block.
 We get through the block.
 It should go more smoothly.

 David: True, two things.
 The woman can say and you’re being very open and honest, “If you don’t want me to repeat myself and nag, get the stinkin’ job done.”
-(Laughter) What can I say?
+(Laughter) What … what can I say?
 Sandy’s told me that.
 “Gosh, Dave, let’s think about this.
-If you’d just do it two days ago, I wouldn’t be bringing it up!”
+If you just did it two days ago, I wouldn’t be bringing it up!”

 Jim: That was a good point.

-David: But the deal we have is this and it’s worked for us for 35 years.
-When she asks me to do something and we talk about the resistance and I have to tell her no, the worst thing for a woman is yes and then not do it.
+David: The deal … but the deal we have is this and it’s worked for us for 35 years.
+She … when she asks me to do something and we talk about the resistance and I have to be … if it’s a no, I have to tell her no. The worst thing for a woman is yes and then not do it.

 Jim: Pretty straightforward.